chrisdheuer/COSC4351-Project/README.md

     - Name, mailing address, billing address (checkbox if same as mailing address), Preferred Diner # (system generated), Earned points (based on $ spent i.e., $1 is 1 point),     preferred payment method (cash, credit, check).
 -	System should track high traffic days / weekends and a hold fee is required i.e. July 4th will require valid credit card on system to reserve the table.
     - Notify user no show will have minimum $10 charge.

+## Contribute

+- Use `./manage.py makemigrations reservations` when making changes to the database models in `models.py`.
+- Also make sure when you're pulling new changes to migrate your local database to the development version so they can be in sync.
+You can do this with `./manage.py migrate`.